Select your cookie preferences

 • Lock down access to the eks-connector namespace.

 • Configuring role-based access control (RBAC) permissions to manage IAM principal access from AWS.
-For instructions, see Granting access to an IAM principal to view Kubernetes resources on a cluster.
+For instructions, see Grant access to view Kubernetes cluster resources on an Amazon EKS console.

 • Installing and upgrading Amazon EKS Connector.